[Featured photo: The gold dome at Saints Volodymyr & Olha Ukrainian Catholic Church is a neighborhood landmark.]

 Tuman’s: Formerly Tuman’s Alcohol Abuse Center, a notorious dive bar, Tuman’s rebranded a few years back as Tuman’s Tap and stepped up their food and beverage game.
 Their burger is a must-try!

-Empty Bottle/Bite Cafe: Catch some live music at one of the early pioneering businesses in Ukrainian Village.
+Empty Bottle: Catch some live music at one of the pioneering businesses in Ukrainian Village.

-Boeufhaus: Steaks that match any of the bigger-name downtown steak houses are just the start at this chic newcomer.
+Boeufhaus: Steaks that match any of the bigger-name downtown steak houses are just the start at this chic but casual spot.
 Grab a martini and be sure to sample their charcuterie options.

 Ukrainian Village Shopping